ForgeRock/forgeops/helm/openam/README.md

 * An init container is used to copy in the files needed to boot AM into the home directory ~/openam.
 This includes the boot.json and the keystore files.
 * AM needs a writable home directory (see https://bugster.forgerock.org/jira/browse/OPENAM-13841).
 It wants to rewrite the bootstrap file.
 For this reason, we can not mount the keystore.jceks and other files directly under ~/openam.
 This is why we use the init container approach to copy in the template files.
-We will revist this in 7.0.
+We will revisit this in 7.0.

  ## Keystores